oracle-livelabs/database-maa/recovery-service/metrics-alarms/metrics-alarms.md

     * Define alarm notifications
         * Destination service: Notifications
         * Compartment: Your compartment name
-        * Click Create a topic
+        * Click Create a topic (Note: You will not be able to save the topic in the lab environment)
             * Topic name: High-Data-Loss
             * Subscription protocol: Email
             * Subscription email: Enter an email you would like to use to see the results